cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 if rank == 0:
     StopWatch.stop(f'parallel {size}')

-    pyplot.imshow(C, aspect='equal')
-    pyplot.show()
+    pyplot.imsave('mandelbrot.png', C)
+    pyplot.imsave('mandelbrot.pdf', C)

     StopWatch.benchmark()
+    # pyplot.imshow(C, aspect='equal')
+    # pyplot.show()
 ```

 Like other programs, mandelbrot can be executed via
 `mpiexec -n 4 python mandelbrot-parallel-numba.py`, with the appropriate
 -n parameter according to the user's system.

-Unlike the Julia program, this Mandelbrot program does not save the
-visualization as a png image; instead, it spawns a pyplot window.
-At
-rank 0, the program starts and ends a benchmark for analysis of which -n
+At rank 0, the program starts and ends a benchmark for analysis of which
-parameter will give the shortest runtime.
+-n parameter will give the shortest runtime.

   ---------------------------------------------------------------------
           mandelbrot-parallel.py       mandelbrot-parallel-numba.py